ctyeong/OpticalFlows_HsAnts/README.md

 # Introduction
 Optical flow dataset used in
-*"Accurate Detection of Abnormal State in Ant Colony from Transient Behavioral Observations"*, *Taeyeong Choi, Benjamin Pyenson, J ̈uergen Liebig, Theodore P. Pavlic*, Submitted to IAAI-21
+*"Accurate Detection of Abnormal State in Ant Colony from Transient Behavioral Observations"*, *Taeyeong Choi, Benjamin Pyenson, Juergen Liebig, Theodore P. Pavlic*, Submitted to IAAI-21

 Optical flows were extracted every >2 minutes from 20-day video recording of a colony of >50 Harpegnathos saltator ants.
 First 2-day data were labelled as "stable" class while the rest were as "unstable" to build an One-class classifier that can detect abnormal behaviors although it is trained only with normal ones.

 # Brief Backgrounds on *H. saltator*